ZAKRAOUI-MARWEN/Sobeam/application/src/main/data/json/edge/instructions/install/docker/instructions.md

 ###### NOTE: Docker Compose V2 vs docker-compose (with a hyphen)

-ThingsBoard supports Docker Compose V2 (Docker Desktop or Compose plugin) starting from **3.4.2** release, because **docker-compose** as standalone setup is no longer supported by Docker.
+SoBeam supports Docker Compose V2 (Docker Desktop or Compose plugin) starting from **3.4.2** release, because **docker-compose** as standalone setup is no longer supported by Docker.
 We **strongly** recommend to update to Docker Compose V2 and use it.
-If you still rely on using Docker Compose as docker-compose (with a hyphen), then please execute the following commands to start ThingsBoard Edge:
+If you still rely on using Docker Compose as docker-compose (with a hyphen), then please execute the following commands to start SoBeam Edge:

 ```bash
 docker-compose up -d
 docker-compose logs -f mytbedge
 ```

-#### Open ThingsBoard Edge UI
+#### Open SoBeam Edge UI

-Once started, you will be able to open **ThingsBoard Edge UI** using the following link http://localhost:8080.
+Once started, you will be able to open **SoBeam Edge UI** using the following link http://localhost:8080.

 ###### NOTE: Edge HTTP bind port update

-Use next **ThingsBoard Edge UI** link **http://localhost:18080** if you updated HTTP 8080 bind port to **18080**.
+Use next **SoBeam Edge UI** link **http://localhost:18080** if you updated HTTP 8080 bind port to **18080**.